nicolasdasriaux/practical-immutability/README.md

 * There exists **classes without invariant**:
   * _Forms_ which are never guaranteed to be consistent except after validation
   * Or anything coming from an external system
-* OOP does not require mutability and it works very well with mutability
+* OOP does not require mutability and it works very well with immutability

 ---